physimals/quantiphyse/README.md

 #### v0.8 (Target Mar 2019)

  - Integration of selected FSL tools (FLIRT, FAST, BET, FSL_ANAT?)
 DONE
- - Improved registration support (apply transform)                      DONE NEEDS TESTING
+ - Improved registration support (apply transform)                      DONE
- - Improved manual data alignment tools                                 PART DONE
- - Improved ASL tools based on oxasl (inc. ENABLE, VEASL, DEBLUR)       PART DONE
+ - Improved ASL tools based on oxasl (inc. ENABLE, VEASL, DEBLUR)       DONE
- - Fabber T1 (integrate with existing T1 widget?)
-PART DONE
+ - Fabber T1                                                            DONE
- - Fabber DCE (integrate with existing DCE widget?)
-PART DONE
+ - Fabber DCE                                                           DONE
- - DSC widget                                                           PART DONE
+ - DSC widget                                                           DONE
- - Improvements to ROI builder - working 'paint' tool                   PART DONE
+ - Improvements to ROI builder - working 'paint' tool                   DONE
+ - Motion simulation                                                    DONE
+ - Add noise                                                            DONE

 #### v1.0 (Target June 2019)

  - Stable interface for QpWidget, QpData, Process
+ - Python 3                                                             DONE needs testing
+ - Support PySide and PySide2 - ideally the latter by default           pyside2 branch needs testing
+ - Improved manual data alignment tools                                 PART DONE
  - Otherwise no firm plans yet - selection from 'Vague plans' below

+### Migration to PySide2

+ - The current implementation uses PySide which is based on Qt4
+ - Update to PySide2 when released which uses Qt5
+ - Will provide support for HiDPI screens and proper scaling in OSx
+ - PyQtgraph is currently the stumbling block as release version does not support Pyside2
+ - Current git version has PySide2 modifications but not yet tested
+ - Consider move to VisPy if this does not come to fruition

 #### Vague Plans for Future

- - Python 3 (not fully tested currently but should be mostly OK)

  - Refactoring of view classes
    - This is a mess at the moment.
 Need all view options to be stored as metadata and cleaner separation between the ImageView widget and the individual OrthoView